Gustavo Del Prete

-Gustavo Javier Del Prete (born 12 June 1996) is an Argentine professional footballer who plays as a forward for Liga MX club UNAM.
+Gustavo Javier Del Prete (born 12 June 1996) is an Argentine professional footballer who plays as a forward for Liga MX club Atlas, on loan from UNAM.

 Career

 A youth academy product of Cipolletti, Del Prete made his senior debut for club on 2 March 2014 in a 0–0 draw against Racing de Olavarría.

 Uruguayan Segunda División side Montevideo City Torque signed Del Prete in January 2019.
 He was top scorer of Torque in 2019 season, as club became Segunda División champions and earned the promotion to 2020 Uruguayan Primera División season.
 He scored his first top division goal on 26 February 2020 in a 3–1 win against Fénix.

 On 3 July 2021, Argentine club Estudiantes announced the signing of Del Prete on a contract until December 2024.
 In June 2022, he joined Mexican club UNAM on a contract until June 2025.